Table of Contents

 The average cost is about $129.
 Lawn mowing can run $25 to $150 per week, with a national average of about $45.
 The price fluctuates depending on the size of the yard, the frequency of mowing, and the services included.
 While some lawn care companies charge by the hour, others charge per service and size, with price breaks often thrown in for regular customers.

 Geography can factor into the cost as well.
 Lawns in wet climates often require more frequent work than lawns in drier regions.
 Services such as trimming, dethatching, weed control, leaf removal, watering, and fertilizing will add to the calculation of the cost of lawn care.
-What may be less obvious is how frequency impacts the cost.Landscape Maintenance Near Me Walnut Creek, CA
+What may be less obvious is how frequency impacts the cost.Commercial Lawn Services Near Me Walnut Creek, CA

 Table of Contents